before · during · after

 Sentiment

 Every card has a sentiment: ● good fortune or ● hardship.
-Your starting hand mix depends on the piece you drew — the Queen gets 5 good + 1 bad, the Pawn gets 2 good + 4 bad.
+Your starting Character-card mix depends on the piece you drew — the King or Queen gets 4 good + 2 bad, the Pawn gets 2 good + 4 bad.
 That asymmetry is the point: not all disasters land the same way on all bodies.

 Card overlay when drawn